Daniel Raymer: Career

 As president of Conceptual Research Corporation, he has worked on the Orbital Sciences Stargazer and the Pioneer Rocketplane.
-He also earned a Doctorate of Engineering (Ph.
-D) from the Swedish Royal Institute of Technology (KTH).
+He also earned a Doctorate of Engineering (Ph.D.) from the Swedish Royal Institute of Technology (KTH).

-Raymer is best known for publishing the professional textbooks Aircraft Design: A Conceptual Approach, now in its 6th edition and Dan Raymer's Simplified Aircraft Design for Homebuilders; which have become recognized as premier textbooks in the field of aircraft conceptual design.
+Raymer is best known for publishing the professional textbooks Aircraft Design: A Conceptual Approach and Dan Raymer's Simplified Aircraft Design for Homebuilders, which have become recognized as premier textbooks in the field of aircraft conceptual design.
 He regularly teaches conceptual design courses for aircraft and UAVs through the AIAA and other professional organizations.